Citi Double Cash Card vs. Chase Freedom Flex

 With the Chase Freedom Flex, you’ll earn $32.50 in cash back if you book that $650 in travel through the Chase Ultimate Rewards portal, $67.50 in cash back on the $2,250 spent at restaurants and $4.50 in cash back on $150 in drugstore purchases.

 Then, say you max out the annual spending limit for the Chase Freedom Flex’s rotating bonus categories.
-The most you can earn from rotating categories each quarter is $75 — $300 per year — which would require spending $6,000 per year in these categories.
-The card’s rotating bonus categories typically include grocery stores, gas stations, select streaming services and select merchant purchases.
+The most you can earn from rotating categories each quarter is $75 — $300 per year — which would require spending $6,000 per year in these rotating bonus categories (which typically include categories like grocery stores, gas stations, select streaming services and select merchant purchases).

 Lastly, you’ll also earn 1 percent cash back on the rest of your non-bonus-category spending ($6,850), earning $68.50 in cash back.
 In total, that means you’d get $473 in cash back per year.